 The decor of the 628 rooms lightens up the dark lobby's color scheme with a lighter dove-gray monochrome palette offset by royal-purple throw pillows and sherbet-colored table lamps and office chairs.
 Standard rooms are 400 square feet, and most have desirable city views (some with floor-to-ceiling windows), with the Hollywood-Sign and Skyline View categories topping the list.
 The walls are decorated with Hollywood photography, some printed on metal, adding a subtle reflective element to the monochrome fabrics and matte-wood furniture.
 A few mod, mid-century touches, like the hexagon-shaped side tables, lend rooms a Hollywood Regency glam.
 All rooms have work desks with ergonomic chairs, 37-inch flat-screen TVs, iPod docks, minibars, and Keurig coffeemakers.
 The tiled bathrooms have either average shower/tub combos, or updated large walk-in showers, plus toiletries and magnifying mirrors.

 Loews has a rooftop pool surrounded by a large sundeck with white shaded cabanas, white lounge chairs, sky-blue umbrellas, and loads of planters with lush greenery.
 Views of Hollywood are included, but from the 5th floor some angles are blocked by the upper floors of the hotel as well as other buildings.
-A fragrant waft of Bergamot emanates from the Exhale Spa, which has a nail salon on top of the usual range of massages and facial treatments.
+A fragrant waft of Bergamot emanates from the Balance Spa, which has a nail salon on top of the usual range of massages and facial treatments.
 There's also a fitness center equipped with treadmills and cardio bikes and an attached yoga studio.
 A generous amount of event space (77,000 square feet in total) can be found among a dozen meeting rooms and the large Dolby Ballroom, which has a seating capacity of 2,000.
 Catering is provided on-site with menus created by Wolfgang Puck.
 For regular dining, Preston's serves contemporary California cuisine starting with a breakfast buffet (not included in room rates), and the H2 Kitchen & Bar provides a trendy social space off of the lobby with small plates and craft cocktails.